 - Open Command Prompt (Admin) by pressing Windows+X keys simultaneously.

 - At last, type “ipconfig/renew” to get a new IP Address.

 Method #7 Clear DNS Cache, Renew IP Address, Reset & Restart Winsock & TCP/IP Using CMD

-There are few commands that can be used to change network configuration on Windows Fall Creator’s Update computer which can help to remove the error of Unidentified Network.
+A few commands can be used to change network configuration on Windows Fall Creator’s Update computer, which can help remove the Unidentified Network’s error.
 Follow the steps to complete the task:

 1. Press Windows + X to bring out the Jump List.

 2. Choose Command Prompt (Admin) from the list.

 3. Now, type the following commands one by one & press Enter after you type each command.